Patient-Centered Care: A Definitive Guide

 Improved patient satisfaction

 Patient satisfaction corresponds with how well a healthcare service aligns with a patient’s expectation of care.
-Patient-centered care helps increase patient satisfaction rates by taking patients’ personal health goals and desires into consideration and involving them in their own treatment along the way.
+Patient-centered care helps increase patient satisfaction rates by taking their personal health goals and desires into consideration and involving them in their own treatment along the way.

-Better reputation for your organization
+Improved reputation for your organization

 One study conducted in Spain revealed that a healthcare organization’s social reputation and how patients—and relatives of patients—perceived patient safety at its facilities were directly correlated.
 In other words, the patient perception that the hospital was a safe clinical environment that committed very few errors was a key component of that facility’s positive reputation.